• Skip to primary navigation

 • Oat milk.
 If you want that foam you get at Starbucks, you need to use barista oat milk.
 You can also use vanilla oat milk.

 • Sweetener of choice.
-We like pure maple syrup or honey, but you can use any sweetener you like.
+We like pure maple syrup or honey, but you can use any sweetener you like including my brown sugar syrup for boba.
 If you want to keep this recipe sugar-free, feel free to use stevia.

 • Salt.
 It may sound weird, but salt really brings out the sweetness of this drink.

 • Ice cubes.
-For making this matcha iced latte cold and refreshing.
+To make this matcha iced latte cold and refreshing.
 Skip it if you want it hot.

 A wooden board with ingredients needed for matcha iced latte.